harryfrescoQA/ToDoListProject/README.md

 To run all of the tests, in the Package Explorer, right-click on the _src/test/java_ folder then Coverage As, then JUnit Test.

 It usually takes 30 seconds to complete all tests.
+The coverage for src/test/java is 81.0%

 ## Deployment